 The majority of people on their first or second safari will most likely centre their attention on areas where there’s the best chance of seeing the Big Five.
 It’s only when you become a regular safari-goer that you try to focus on the more unique animals, which are often harder to find.
 I have lost count of the number of times that I have seen the Big Five.
 Of course, it’s incredible to see them, but there are plenty of obscure animals that I prefer to spot – serval, honey badger, brown hyena etc. However, my personal favourite is the African wild dog, sometimes referred to as the African painted dog.

 - As for their characteristics, African wild dogs have developed such a fan base is due to their highly sociable nature.
-They live in large packs, with separate dominance hierarchies for males and females.
+The pack size of African Wild Dogs is large, with separate dominance hierarchies for males and females.
 The bonds they develop in their pack are stronger than in other groups of carnivores.

 Below, I highlight the best areas in Africa to see these incredible creatures.
 I have come up with the Top 5 areas and they are as follows, in no particular order:

 1. Mana Pools, Zimbabwe

 This is one of the best parks in Africa for offering a range of activities and an authentic experience.
 Game viewing is exceptional, with an impressive concentration of elephant and buffalo during the dry season, as well as all of the big cats.
 Wild dog are regularly seen – and if guests are lucky, they can witness them on foot.
 The stand-out camps here, for witnessing wild dog, are Stretch Ferreira Safaris Camp and Vundu Camp.